schmittx/home-assistant-eero/README.md

 - Control network properties (i.e. guest network, Eero Plus features, Eero Labs features)
 - Pause access for profiles and/or clients
 - Control content filters for profiles
-- Create device trackers for clients
+- Device tracker entities for clients and profiles
 - Sensors for various metrics
 - Button entities to control features that require network restarts
 - Select and time entities to control nightlight features for Eero Beacon devices